AnticOwl/anticowl.github.io/_posts/2024-08-05-Remember-Me.md

 {% include note.html content="Don't forget to switch texture when Nilin put her regula outfit."%}

 ## Things to Remember When Shooting
-First off, have a read to [IDK31 post](https://steamcommunity.com/sharedfiles/filedetails/?id=662482735).
-You will find a lot of usefeul informations.
-Trust me, you won't loose your time.
+First off, you have a read to [IDK31 post](https://steamcommunity.com/sharedfiles/filedetails/?id=662482735).
+You will find a lot of usefeul information there.
+Trust me, you won't lose your time.
-So, from my experience with Remember Me is that there are things you need to remember when shooting.
+From my experience with Remember Me is that these are the things you need to remember when shooting.

-* When you pause the game with F5, the blur from the DOF (Depth of Field) is in most cases removed.
+* When you pause the game with F5, the blur from the DoF (Depth of Field) is removed in most cases.
 * Full HUD removal can only be achieved via the cheat table.
 You  can try `Bindings=(Name="Delete",Command="ShowHud | show scaleform")` but it won't remove some indicators like climb points.

 ## Resources